webflorist/privacy-policy-text/README.md

 ### Languages

-Currently the package includes texts in german and englisch language
+Currently the package includes texts in **german** and **english** language.

 ### Singular/Plural

-The files are provided both in singular and plural viewpoints.
+The files are provided both from singular and plural viewpoints.
 (e.g. `My website...` vs `Our website...`)

 ### Formats